National Super Quiz Bee: Special Quiz Bees

-In addition to the annual National Quiz Bee, the Quiz Bee has also organized ASEAN (in 1979 and 1996) and World (in 1990) Quiz Bees.
-National Champions of the immediately previous National Quiz Bee represented the country against competitors from ASEAN-member countries and worldwide, respectively.

-There has also been a Quiz Bee for the Handicapped in 1988?.
+In addition to the annual National Quiz Bee, the Quiz Bee Foundation also organized ASEAN Super Quiz Bees in 1979 and 1996) and a World Quiz Bee in 1990, in which the national champions of the immediately preceding National Quiz Bee represented the Philippines against competitors from ASEAN member countries and the world respectively.
+There was also a Quiz Bee for the Handicapped in 1988.